-Common Service and Hospitality Injuries That Qualify for Workers' Compensation
+What Service and Hospitality Injuries Qualify for Workers' Compensation?

 There are a wide variety of jobs in the service and hospitality industry, each with its own set of occupational risks.
 The restaurant environment in particular is a breeding ground for accidents, as workers must adapt quickly to meet customer requests and to keep service running efficiently.
 Even when a worker is careful to follow safety guidelines, serious injury can still happen on the job.
 Some of the most common service and hospitality injuries include:

 Broken bones.
 Service workers are at high risk for slip and fall accidents caused by kitchen floors made slick with spilled food, beverages, or ice.